....and to develop your glass making skills

 So, how does it work....

-Each Kiln Formed Glass Club Studio meets 4 times a year at weekends (currently Somerset and Glasgow, but others are planned for 2021) .. and each weekend has a ”topic” to be explored.
+Each Kiln Formed Glass Club Studio meets 4 times a year at weekends (currently Somerset and Glasgow, but others are planned for the future ) .. and each weekend has a ”topic” to be explored.
+This could be a product (such as “powders) or a technqique (such as casting or vitrograph)

-We know one of the biggest benefits of membership has been the strong bonds which build up in a group, which month on month help to enrich the learning experience, so new members have their own group.
-Members keep in touch with each other via our own community forum, and plan what they what to do when they next meet up, so knowing who you will be meeting next time really helps with this process.
+We know one of the biggest benefits of membership has been the strong bonds which build up in a group, which month on month help to enrich the learning experience, so once we have chosen our group, we stay with it. .
+Members can keep in touch with each other via our own community forum, and plan what they what to do when they next meet up, so knowing who you will be meeting next time really helps with this process.

 What techniques do we cover?